nan0S/projects/sfml/starfield/README.txt

 Flying through stars.
-Use up and down arrow to modify speed (flying backwards also works). starfield.cpp is working (dont run starfield2 or starfield3)
+Use up and down arrow to modify flying speed.
+Flying backwards is also possible.
+You can specify number of stars on the screen as a program argument, eg. ./starfield 1000 (default is 5000).